NuGet/Home/proposed/2020/Transitive-Dependencies.md

 There are three primary elements that will be added as part of this design to the existing Visual Studio Package Manager UI.

 1. ScrollViewer – To show transitive dependency nodes.
-2. Expander – To collapse transitive dependency nodes by default & expand upon user action.
-To collapse top-level dependency nodes.
+2. Expander – To collapse and expand transitive dependencies node (expanded by default).
 3. Tooltip – To show the transitive dependency’s origin.

 The actual elements that will be implemented is up to the individual to which would best represent showing a scrollable list of transitive dependencies, collapse them, and provide a hover experience.
 These elements are simply the closest controls I found to convey the design.